The mirror conjecture for minuscule flag varieties

 The following result gives an automorphic interpretation of geometric crystals.

-\begin{theorem}[Theorem~\ref{t:HNYisBK}] Let $P\subset G$ be a cominuscule parabolic and $V$ the corresponding minuscule representation of $G^\vee$.
+\begin{theorem}[Theorem~\ref{t:HNYisBK}] Let $P\subset G$ be a cominuscule parabolic and $V$ be the corresponding minuscule representation of $G^\vee$.
 The character $\aD$-module $\BK_{(G,P)}$ is isomorphic to the Kloosterman $\aD$-module $\Kl_{(G^\vee,V)}$ defined as the $V$-Hecke eigenvalue of the automorphic $\aD$-module $A_\cG$. \end{theorem}

-The proof of Theorem \ref{tintro:HNY} is by a direct comparison of the geometry of the Hecke moduli stack and that of parabolic geometric crystals.
+The proof of Theorem \ref{tintro:HNY} is by a comparison of the geometry of the Hecke moduli stack and that of parabolic geometric crystals.

-The above discussion suggests a striking parallel between exponential sums over finite fields and Landau--Ginzburg models.
+The above suggests a new parallel between exponential sums over finite fields and Landau--Ginzburg models.
 Recall that \emph{arithmetic mirror symmetry} has been studied for mirror Calabi--Yau varieties~\cite{Wan:variation-padic-Newton}*{\S3}.
 The present work leads us to suggest that arithmetic mirror symmetry could conjecturally extend to Fano varieties and their mirror Landau--Ginzburg models.
-Although we do not pursue this direction in the present paper, we observe for example the precise compatibility between the recent conjecture of Katzarkov--Kontsevich--Pantev~\cite{Katzarkov-Kontsevich-Pantev:LG-models}*{(3.1.5)}, specialized to $G^\vee/P^\vee=\P^n$, and the classical theorem of Dwork and Sperber~\cite{Sperber:hyperKloosterman-congruences} on the Newton polygon of the Kloosterman sums $\Kl_n(a;q)$.
+Although we do not pursue this direction in the present paper, we observe for example the precise compatibility between the recent conjecture of Katzarkov--Kontsevich--Pantev~\cite{Katzarkov-Kontsevich-Pantev:LG-models}*{(3.1.5)}, specialized to $G^\vee/P^\vee=\P^n$, and the classical theorem of Sperber~\cite{Sperber:hyperKloosterman-congruences} on the Newton polygon of the Kloosterman sums $\Kl_n(a;q)$.
 We remark that the Hodge theory of Kloosterman connections was studied in \cite{FSY}.

 We believe that the purity property of an exponential sum (viewed from a mirror Landau--Ginzburg model perspective) should mirror the Hodge--Tate property of the cohomology of a Fano variety.
 In the context of Theorem \ref{tintro:HNY}, the Kloosterman sum $\Kl_{(G^\vee,V)}$ is pointwise pure~\cite{HNY}, and the partial flag variety $G/P$ has cohomology of Hodge--Tate type.
 We speculate that the slope multiplicities of the Newton polygon of $\Kl_{(G^\vee,V)}$ should coincide with the Betti numbers $\dim H^i(G/P)$ (which are well-known).
 The same construction applied to other mirror families, see for example \cite{CCGGK}, produces new $\ell$-adic sheaves and overconvergent \(F\)-isocrystals.